Why are bonds the perfect crisis-proof asset?

 - As governments are in control of the supply and denomination of cash, they can adjust them at will to suit their political objectives.

-- This is already evident in the Quantitative Easing programs in 2008 as well as the historic bailout since the outset of COVID-19 pandemic.
+- This is already evident in the Quantitative Easing programs in 2008 as well as the historic bailout since the outset of the COVID-19 pandemic.

 - Consequently, people’s confidence in the currency will deteriorate, thus demanding a higher price for the provision of goods/services, leading to a vicious cycle of inflation.
 There are numerous historical examples, the most famous being the Weimar Republic in the 1920s.